Is hiring for diversity like playing chess or learning to dance?

 Other kinds of property suffer from the tragedy of the commons (if my horses eat all the grass in the commons, your horses won’t have any to eat).
-When he created the patent system he wanted to encourage inventors to invent and share their ideas in the commons, so you can get a patent for a fixed period of time, and reap the rewards of licensing that patent to others.
-But after that period of time the idea is released into the public to open up the inventive spirit of society.
+When he created the patent system, he wanted to encourage inventors to invent and share their ideas in the commons, so they can get a patent for a fixed period, and reap the rewards of licensing that patent to others.
+But after that period, the idea is released to the public to open up the inventive spirit of society.
 Sharing ideas so they could be built upon, remixed, evolved, and become elements of other inventions was what led to the greatest period of creativity and innovation society had ever seen.

 In this study that explores the impact of his investment, we see some wonderful news.
 Some cities ultimately rejected building the libraries, but in cities that accepted the donation and built the libraries, patent activity increased by 20% over the following 10 to 20 years and for decades after.
 Having a free place to learn about and share ideas that welcomed all to the table made a vast difference in the creativity and livelihood of that community’s members.

 We believe so much in the idea of sharing ideas: for how to hire for skills and potential over pedigree, for how to share the best questions that help illuminate experiences and competencies hiding in underserved communities.
 Also for how to reduce bias in hiring and the interview process and invest in the world that could be (if we teach and learn how to dance).
 All of us are smarter than any one of us.
 The whole is greater than the sum of its parts.